Riad Al Solh: Personal life

-Bahija Al Solh Assad is married to Said Al Assad who is the former Lebanese ambassador to Switzerland and a former member of parliament.
+Bahija is married to Said Al Assad who is the former Lebanese ambassador to Switzerland and a former member of parliament.
 They have two sons and two daughters.

-His youngest daughter, Leila Al Solh Hamade, was appointed one of the first two female ministers in Omar Karami's government.
+Leila was appointed one of the first two female ministers in Lebanon, serving in Prime Minister Omar Karami's government.

 Legacy

 Patrick Seale's book The Struggle for Arab Independence (2011) deals with the history of the Middle East from the final years of the Ottoman Empire up to the 1950s and focuses on the influential career and personality of Solh.
 A square in downtown Beirut, Riad al-Solh Square, is named after him.